Types of Regression Models in Machine Learning

 3. Lasso Regression

-Regularization and feature selection are carried out through the Lasso Regression algorithm.
-It helps in reducing the complexity of the model by forbidding the regression coefficient’s absolute value.
-As a result, the coefficient value approaches zero.
+The Lasso regression algorithm is used for regularization and feature selection.
+It reduces the complexity of the model by forbidding the regression coefficient’s absolute value, resulting in a coefficient value approaching zero.

 L1 regularization is performed using lasso regression.
 L1 regularization results in the addition of a penalized term to those whose value is equivalent to the absolute value of the coefficient magnitude.
 If there are various predictor variables that are useless, lasso regression can be quite helpful.

-It can make use of feature selection, allowing users to pick a subset of features from the dataset and utilize them to create the model.
+It can use feature selection, allowing users to pick a subset of features from the dataset and use them to create the model.
 Lazo regression prevents overfitting by utilizing only the necessary characteristics and leaving the remainder at zero.

 Lasso regression is given by: